-7 on 7 Passing League, Tuesdays in June at Greenbrier and Grovetown High Schools
+7 on 7 Passing League, Tuesdays in June and Greenbrier and Grovetown High Schools

 Greater Augusta FCA Leadership Board co-members DeWayne & Andrea Smoak were recognized for their level of financial partnership with FCA by being named Tom Landry donors at the GAFCA’s Coaches Cookout on May 4, 2019.